apache/incubator-devlake-website/docs/Troubleshooting/Configuration.md

 ---
-title: "FAQ"
+title: "Configuration Troubleshotting"
-sidebar_position: 10
+sidebar_position: 2
 description: >
-  Frequently Asked Questions
+  Configuration Troubleshotting
 ---

 ## Failed to collect data from the server with a self-signed certificate